2019-2020 Tuition Summer Semester Schedule

 Consequences for Non-Payment Holds: If a scheduled student payment is overdue, a hold may be placed on the account that prevents registration and the release of grades, transcripts, or a diploma.
 This hold will not be released until all debts owed to the University are satisfied.

 Collections: Failure to pay an outstanding balance does not release a student from the financial responsibility for charges incurred.
 Unresolved debts may be escalated to the next step of the collection process.
 Delinquent balances are subject to transfer to a collection agency.
 At that point, repayment will be made to the collection agency and the account holder will bear the cost of all fees and collection costs associated with this process.
-Account holders that have been escalated to collections can expect to see an adverse impact to their credit rating.
+Account-holders that have been escalated to collections can expect to see an adverse impact on their credit rating.